mpickpt/mana-doc/docs/source/discovery.rst

     mkdir ckpt_images
     mpirun -n 2 PATH_TO_MANA/bin/mana_launch.py --ckptdir ckpt_images PATH_TO_MANA/mpi-proxy-split/test/ping_pong.exe

-  **NOTE:** Usually, you can use ``mana_launch.py`` directly with an executable compiled with the local ``mpicc`` command.
-For some cases (e.g., MPICH-4.x), we have encountered an MPI library that depends on other libraries with constructors (e.g., intel, UCX libraries).
+  **NOTE:** Usually, you use ``mana_launch.py`` directly with an executable compiled with the local ``mpicc`` command.
+For some cases (e.g., MPICH-4.x), we have encountered an MPI library that depends on other libraries with constructors (e.g., intel, UCX libraries) that gain control before MANA.
   This can interfere with the proper functionig of ``mana_launch.py``.
   If you enounter this,  there are two possible workarounds.

   A. For both open and closed source MPI applications, we provide
-     an option to use *shadow libraries* that add to the libbrary search path a directory of dummy libraries to shadow certain libraries related to MPI.
+     an option to use *shadow libraries* for the ``upper half`` of MANA, only.
+This adds to the library search path a directory of dummy libraries to shadow certain libraries related to MPI.
 The ``lower half`` of MANA uses all of the standard MPI libraries.
-But certain MPI libraries (e.g., Intel and UCX libraries) are inconsistent with the ``upper half`` of MANA because they have constructor functions that gain control before MANA.
-The directory of shadow libraries is contained in ``PATH_TO_MANA/lib/tmp`` and can be used ONLY with ``mana_launch.py``.
+The directory of shadow libraries is contained in ``PATH_TO_MANA/lib/tmp`` and can be used ONLY with
+     ``mana_launch.py``.

      .. option:: --use-shadowlibs